moble/Quaternionic.jl/docs/src/manual.md

 ## Constructors, constants, and conversions

 At the most basic level, `Quaternion{T}` mimics `Complex{T}` as closely as possible, including the behavior of most functions in `Base`.
+The `Rotor{T}` and `QuatVec{T}` subtypes behave very similarly, except that most of their constructors automatically impose the constraints that the norm is 1 and the scalar component is 0, respectively.
+Also note that when a certain operation is not defined for either of those subtypes, the functions will usually convert to a general `Quaternion` automatically.

 To create new `Quaternion`s interactively, it is typically most convenient to use the constants `imx`, `imy`, and `imz` — or equivalently `𝐢`, `𝐣`, and `𝐤` —